Develop with the SDK

 Run the application

-You can run the APK you just generated on an emulator:
+You can run the APK you just generated on an emulator or on the reference tablet:

 Have a look at the tutorials to explore what the Digital Cockpit SDK example code has to offer.